- Sparkling safety scorecard

 - Relatively good value

 The 2018 Subaru Legacy may be the best mid-size sedan that buyers largely miss.
 It skips performance for a good safety record and relative value—not bad things.

-The 2018 Subaru Legacy is a straightforward mid-size sedan with a comfortable ride and an ace: it's one of the few with all-wheel drive.
+The 2018 Subaru Legacy is a straightforward mid-size sedan with a comfortable ride and an ace: it's only available with all-wheel drive, a snow-state boon.

 We give it a 7.2 on our overall scale, thanks to its superlative safety score and relatively good ride.
 (Read more about how we rate cars.)

 The Legacy is slightly revised this year, but you’re forgiven from missing the differences.
 C-shaped headlights bookend a new grille now seen across the Subaru lineup.
 Inside, real stitching on most trim levels adds a sheen of luxury that the Legacy needs to stay competitive against rivals such as the Honda Accord and Toyota Camry.

 Subaru offers the Legacy in 2.5i (base), Premium, Sport, and Limited trim levels.

 All trim levels feature all-wheel drive and a continuously variable transmission (CVT).
 Most are powered by a 175-horsepower 2.5-liter flat-4 that aids handling thanks to its lower center of mass, but doesn’t offer much in the way of overall power.
 The 3.6-liter flat-6, which is only available at the Limited trim level, offers 275 hp, but sports a prolific thirst for fuel compared to its class.

 Regardless of engine, Subaru’s CVT is the star of the show with smooth operation (improved for 2018 for a gentler takeoff) and simulated gears for making the most of the busy flat-4.